"March 4, 2010 -- One of the oldest drugs used to treat the most common form of pediatric epilepsy is also the most effective, a study shows.

-Overdosage with valproate may result in somnolence, heart block, and deep coma.
+Overdosage with valproate may result in somnolence, heart block, deep coma, and hypernatremia.
 Fatalities have been reported; however, patients have recovered from valproate levels as high as 2120 mcg/mL.

 In overdose situations, the fraction of drug not bound to protein is high and hemodialysis or tandem hemodialysis plus hemoperfusion may result in significant removal of drug.
 The benefit of gastric lavage or emesis will vary with the time since ingestion.
 General supportive measures should be applied with particular attention to the maintenance of adequate urinary output.